az-digital/az-quickstart-pantheon/README.md

 _(Replace `my-site` with actual Pantheon site name and modify account name, emails, and site name as desired)_

 ## Upstream Settings (settings.upstream.php)
-This file (settings.upstream.php) is included to add upstream-wide configuration to all sites using the upstream.
+This file (`settings.upstream.php`) is included to add upstream-wide configuration to all sites using the upstream.
 It is strongly suggested that you not delete or modify this file as it may cause reliability issues with your site.
-If site-specific configuration is needed, please use settings.php.
+If site-specific configuration is needed, please use `settings.php`.